jaganec/TwitterSearchAPI/README.md

-# To search for Tweets of an Twitter user
+# To search for Tweets of a Twitter user

  API authorization is through JWT token , Please refer https://auth0.com/ for more.